onestardao/WFGY-131-S-Problems-Index/README.md

 # WFGY · 131 S-Class Problems

-This repository is a **navigation index** for the 131 S-class problems used in
+This repository is the public navigation index for the 131 S-class problems that form the structural backbone of **WFGY 3.0 · Singularity Demo**.

-**WFGY 3.0 · Singularity Demo**.
+These problems are not examples.

-It exists for one purpose only:
+They are the underlying logic map of the engine.

-to let readers immediately see the full scope of problems involved, and jump directly to any individual S problem without searching through the main repository.
+This index exists for one purpose: to let you immediately see the full scope, and jump directly to any individual S-class problem without navigating through the main repository.

 This is **not** the main WFGY project repository.

-If you are looking for the official WFGY 3.0 overview, design notes, quickstart, and scope definitions, start here:
+If you want the official WFGY 3.0 overview, quickstart, and design notes, start here:

 → **[WFGY 3.0 · Event Horizon (official entry point)](https://github.com/onestardao/WFGY/blob/main/TensionUniverse/EventHorizon/README.md)**

-If you want the full BlackHole folder (all problem files in one place), go here:
+If you want the complete problem archive in one place:

 → **[BlackHole · 131 S problem collection](https://github.com/onestardao/WFGY/tree/main/TensionUniverse/BlackHole)**